TAHJones/elements-of-healing/README.md

 - NoReverseMatch at /accounts/logout/ , Reverse for 'home' not found. 'home' is not a valid view function or pattern name.

 - The error message `AttributeError at /profile/, 'UserProfile' object has no attribute 'orders'` occurred when the current user clicks on the 'My Profile' link.
 This was fixed by adding the user_profile field to the Order model in the checkout app.

+- The error message `NoReverseMatch at /add/, Reverse for 'add_product' with arguments '(43,)' not found.
+1 pattern(s) tried: ['products/add/$']` occurred when a product was being deleted.
+This was caused by the incorrect view `view.update_product` being used in the app level url path.
+This was changed to the correct view `views.delete_product`.

+NoReverseMatch at /products/add/, Reverse for 'add_product' with arguments '(44,)' not found.
+1 pattern(s) tried: ['products/add/$']

 ## Deployment